+Is soybean bad for you?
 There is good and bad news for soy lovers.
 Research has just spouted indicating that soy may be able to help reduce memory impairment while also lessening the risk of stroke.
-Unfortunately, there is growing concern that global soy bean production is fostering climate change, causing some traditional soy consumers to seek out environmental-friendly alternatives.
+Unfortunately, there is growing concern that global soybean production is fostering climate change, causing some traditional soy consumers to seek out environmental-friendly alternatives.

-On the good news front, diets rich in nuts, vegetables and soy may help lower an individual’s risk of stroke compared with those who eat meat and fish, according to a study from Tzu Chi University in Taiwan.
+On the good news front, there are a number of soybean benefits.
+Diets rich in nuts, vegetables and soy may help lower an individual’s risk of stroke compared with those who eat meat and fish, according to a study from Tzu Chi University in Taiwan.

 Reducing the risk of stroke is no small matter as strokes are the second most common cause of death worldwide and the leading cause of disability.
 They also contribute to dementia.

 “If we could reduce the number of strokes by people making changes to their diets, that would have a major impact on overall public health,” explained Chin-Lon Lin, the study’s author.